 Medical students interested in completing the MD-MPH dual degree at the University of Wisconsin School of Medicine and Public Health should apply early in the medical school career to allow for planning coursework and summer project/research opportunities.
 Students in the MD-MPH program typically follow their classmates into the third year of clinical rotations.

-Students interested in rural population health medicine or urban population health medicine may consider applying to one of the following programs:
+Students interested in rural or urban medicine may consider applying to one of the following programs:

 1. Training in Urban Medicine and Public Health (TRIUMPH)

 Students interested in urban health and medicine are able to customize their MD-MPH education by integrating the dual degree program with the TRIUMPH program.
 The Training in Urban Medicine and Public Health (TRIUMPH) program seeks medical students who are committed to providing health care for urban populations and to reducing health disparities.